rchoe1229/MyFi/README.md

 ## Features

 - Node Login and Authorization
-- Speech driven transaction creations
+- Create transactions with speech driven technology
 - Tracks your total balance including separate sections to track:
   - Income
   - Expense
 - Graphicial display of your income
 - Graphicial display of your expense
+- List of all transactions with dates and general description

 ## Status

 MVP Achieved.
-Working on implementing custom routes

 ## Technologies